Zolax9/Qulick/README.md

 A game where you **qu**ickly c**lick** buttons.

-Game is playable on Windows, Linux, and the Nintendo Wii.
+Game is playable on Windows, Linux, and the Nintendo Wii (no releases available).

 # Gameplay